 Quality: ASOS garments tend to lean more towards fast-fashion than classic, quality pieces.
 That being said, my two unlined, polyester pencil dresses from March have lasted through many wears without notable issues.
 The outer of this coat feels like a felted wool, and is comprised of 55% wool, 33% polyester, and 12% viscose.
 The lining is a tacky satiny material, made of 100% polyester.
 The buttons are a basic, plastic black, and there are extras sewn on inside.
-At $136, this is a fairly-priced coat, but it'd be a better value during one of ASOS' many sales (sign up for emails to get coupon code alerts).
+At $136, this is a fairly-priced coat.

-Verdict: I returned this because I have plenty of coats, and I was not in love with this one.
+Verdict: I returned this because I have plenty of coats, and I was not in love with this one for some reason.
 If you are looking for a fairly affordable, classic-cut coat for mild winters, then this one may be worth checking out.